Why Does My Comforter Make Me Sweat? The Sleep Microclimate Explained

 What sweating under a comforter really means

-Sweating at night doesn’t automatically mean your body runs hot.
+Sweating at night, especially in a cold room, doesn’t automatically mean your body runs hot.

 In many cases, it means moisture vapor is getting trapped in your bedding.